Porongurup National Park: Flora

 The Porongurup National Park contains over 700 native plant species and at least 300 macrofungi species.
 At least nine flora species are unique and found only in the park.
-Examples of plant groups present include: heaths (Epacridaceae) especially beard-heaths (Leucopogon); peas (Fabaceae) notably flame-peas (Chorizema) and also bitter-peas (Daviesia and Bossiaea), and poison-peas (Gastrolobium); native myrtles (Myrtaceae); pimeleas (Thymelaeaceae), notably rice flowers (Pimelea); sundews and pitcher plants (Nepenthales); bloodroots, conostyles, kangaroo paws and their allies (Haemodorales); and banksias and grevilleas (Proteales).
+Examples of plant groups present include: heaths (Epacridaceae), especially beard-heaths (Leucopogon); peas (Fabaceae), notably flame-peas (Chorizema), bitter-peas (Daviesia and Bossiaea) and poison-peas (Gastrolobium); native myrtles (Myrtaceae); pimeleas (Thymelaeaceae), notably rice flowers (Pimelea); sundews and pitcher plants (Nepenthales); bloodroots, conostyles, kangaroo paws and their allies (Haemodorales); and banksias and grevilleas (Proteales).
 It is also important for richness in lilies, orchids and allies (Liliales), notably native lilies (Anthericaceae), irises and allies (Iridaceae), and orchids (Orchidaceae).

 High granite peaks create their own micro-climates due to their altitude and their capacity to attract topographic rainfall.
 This maintains cooler and moister climate conditions than the surrounding low-lying plains.
 A remnant island of karri forest prevails here, hundreds of kilometres east of the cool southwest cape where they are more commonly found.
-They thrive in the granitic soils (known as "karri loam") and cool, moist air.
+They thrive in the granitic soils (known as karri loam) and cool, moist air.

 On lateritic soils downslope, the predominant type of vegetation is a mixed forest of jarrah and marri, whilst on the highly exposed and frequently waterlogged summits, an open mossy herbland prevails.